Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Postpone a reminder for an event in a user calendar until a new time.'
-The verb 'postpone' combined with 'reminder' and the specific body structure distinguishes it from similar siblings like 'dismiss-calendar-event-reminder'.
+The description clearly states the action: 'Postpone a reminder for an event in a user calendar until a new time.'
+It uses specific verb 'postpone' and resource 'reminder for an event', distinguishing it from the sibling tool 'dismiss-calendar-event-reminder' which dismisses rather than postpones.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.